GhbSmwc/MarioFanGamer_OWBplus/Overworld Border + - Readme.txt

 How do I get the tile number?
 ----------------------------------------------------------
+Just like the Super Status bar patch, the data are stored like this:

+	!TileRAM+$00 : Top-leftmost tile number
+	!TileRAM+$01 : Same as above but tile properties !TileRAM+$02 : Topmost, 2nd-leftmost tile number
+	!TileRAM+$03 : Same as above but tile properties !TileRAM+$04 : Topmost, 3rd-leftmost tile number
+	!TileRAM+$05 : Same as above but tile properties
+	;...

 In an SNES screen, there can be up to 32 8x8 tiles per line on a tilemap.
 As such, there is kind of a linebreak at every 32nd tile.
 Because of that, the formula for the